priscilla-cassandra/semester-project1/README.md

 - CSS

 ## Running the project
-The project can be run using VSCode with the following steps:
+The project can be viewed and run bu cloning the repo to VSCode
 1. Make sure you have VS Code installed on your computer
 2. Inside VS Code, press Ctrl+Shift+P to open the Command Palette
 3. Type: `Git: Clone`